wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 version from QEMU.
 QEMU plugin loader will check this version to ensure that a compatible API is implemented.
 As of the time of writing, QEMU supports API version 1, which is defined as a macro `QEMU_PLUGIN_VERSION`, in file `include/qemu/qemu-plugin.h`

+Additional symbols can be exported from a plugin and imported by QEMU at run time.
+These symbols should be defined as non-static global names with declarator macro `QEMU_PLUGIN_EXPORT`, which just translates to linker directive `__attribute__((visibility("default")))` on Linux.
+Then, in file `plugins/loader.c`, function `plugin_load()`, the pointer to the aforementioned function can be obtained by calling `g_module_symbol()`.
+We do not elaborate on how the function should be used, as there are abundant number of examples in that file.
+After obtaining the function pointer, it can be called by other QEMU components as a regular function until the plugin is uninstalled.